teambtcmap/btcmap-data/README.md

 Once verified the issue will be closed.

-You can check out the [Wiki](https://github.com/teambtcmap/btcmap-data/wiki/Tagging-Instructions) for more details on how to add locations to OpenStreetMap and become a Shadowy Supertagger 🥷.
+You can check out the [Wiki](https://github.com/teambtcmap/btcmap-data/wiki/Tagging-Instructions) for more details on how to add/edit locations to OpenStreetMap and become a Shadowy Supertagger 🥷.

 Thanks for your contribution to the bitcoin mapping community!